Donate time: Your voluntary work at Make Me Smile Kenya

 The dedicated Make Me Smile Kenya team, with whom the volunteers work, takes every input seriously and is happy about every help.
 Take a look at our Volunteer-Blog.
 Here volunteers report on their adventures, impressions and experiences.

 We are active in Kenya, more precisely in Kisumu, near Lake Victoria.
-There are not many tourists in the region, which guarantees you an authentic picture of Kenya. our region, which guarantees you an authentic picture of Kenya.
-The majority of the population and belong to the 4th largest ethnic group in Kenya, the Luos and are Christians.
+There are not many tourists in the region, which guarantees you an authentic picture of Kenya.
+The majority of the population belongs to the 4th largest ethnic group in Kenya, the Luos and are Christians.
 Kisumu has a city center with restaurants and shops.
 If you get sick, there are several private hospitals with almost western standards.
 The region is considered stable, although crime can never be completely ruled out.
 However, if you use common sense and follow the instructions of our teams, the chances of danger are very low.
 You can call your contact person in case of emergency at any time of the day or night.
 In addition, our office and your accommodation is constantly guarded by day and night guards.

 In your free time you have the opportunity to explore the project region and points of interest.
 Especially popular are excursions to Lake Victoria, the Kakamega rainforest and the Weeping Stones.